MrYsLab/s2a_fm/README.md

 ------------------------
 New Features for 1.5

-Portuguese and German translations of Block Text provided the generosity of Aldo von Wangenheim, from www.computacaonaescola.ufsc.br
+Portuguese and German translations of Block Text provided through the generosity of Aldo von Wangenheim, from www.computacaonaescola.ufsc.br

 Version 1.4 Mar 23, 2014